Dyspareunia: understanding and treating pain during intercourse

 Moreover, studies show that around 30% of women claim to have suffered during their previous sexual intercourse.

-Its symptoms manifest themselves in different forms:
+Its symptoms manifest themselves in different ways:

 • itching